automl/HPOlib/docs/source/manual.rst

 HPOLIB      function_setup                                      An executable which is called before the first target algorithm call.
 This can be for example check if everything is installed properly.
 HPOLIB      function_teardown                                   An executable which is called after the last target algorithm call.
 This can be for example delete temporary directories.
 HPOLIB      experiment_directory_prefix                         Adds a prefix to the automatically generated experiment directory.
 Can be useful if one experiments is run several times with different parameter settings.
-HPOLIB      handles_cv                                          This flag determines whether cv.py or runsolver_wrapper.py is the proxy which a hyperparameter optimization package optimizes.
+HPOLIB      handles_cv                                          This flag determines whether optimization_interceptor or the optimizer handles cross validation.
 This is only set to 1 for SMAC and must only be used by optimization algorithm developers.
 =========== =================================== =============== ====================================